United-Philanthropy-Forum/km-starter-kit/README.md

 cd new-project-name
 ```

-Comment out the part of your `.gitignore` file that ignores your lock file by deleting this line:
+Remove the part of your `.gitignore` file that ignores your lock file by deleting this line:

 ```
 composer.lock